 Collaborative Governance via a Network Structure and Decision-making by Consent

 One of the first steps that Circle Forward Partners advised was for the board of OHCHA to invite other organizations into a leadership group that could guide the development of a network of partnerships.
 Now instead of stewarding The Winding Road as its own “program,” OHCHA is one organization within a Coordinating Group of stakeholders.

 These leaders are very clear that while they are creating enough structure to stay organized, they are not starting a new organization.
 They’re using a network structure to allow the intiative to function more like an ecosystem of interrelated actors, where organizations find their roles or niches, and align their efforts in a larger whole.
 They are learning about each other’s work and filling gaps.
-The Coordinating Group also adopted a Consent-based model for governance decision-making to balance power and support inclusivity.
+The Coordinating Group also adopted a Consent-based model for governance decision-making to balance power and support equity, diversity and inclusion.